theodore-evans/xai-in-digital-pathology/README.md

 Example interpolations mocked up using [DiffMorph](https://github.com/volotat/DiffMorph)

 All other graphics created with GIMP

+For more detail on example creation, please refer to Method > Questionnaire design in [Evans et Al (2022)](doi.org/10.1016/j.future.2022.03.009)

 This survey is build in React.js using survey.js.
 The project was adapted from [SurveyJS for React quickstart project](https://github.com/surveyjs/surveyjs_react_quickstart.git)
 Public code repo for FGCS Special Issue on xAI in healthcare